Thomas Meyer zu Schlochtern

-Thomas Meyer zu Schlochtern (born 1946 in Amsterdam) is a Dutch art historian and curator, who came into prominence as director of the Arti et Amicitiae and as curator at Rotterdamse Kunststichting in the 1990s.
+Thomas Meyer zu Schlochtern (born 1946) is a Dutch art historian and curator, who came into prominence as director of the Arti et Amicitiae and as curator at Rotterdamse Kunststichting in the 1990s.

 Biography

 Education and early career

-Meyer studied art at the Gerrit Rietveld Academie in Amsterdam and the Ateliers '63 from 1968 to 1972.
-From 1972 to 1964 he studied another two years art history, criticism and conservation at the KU Leuven.
+Born in Amsterdam in 1946, Meyer studied art at the Gerrit Rietveld Academie in Amsterdam and the Ateliers '63 from 1968 to 1972.
+From 1972 to 1974 he studied another two years art history, criticism and conservation at the KU Leuven.

 In 1977 Meyer started as staff member (Education) at the Van Abbemuseum.
 In 1980 he was one of the founders of the artists' initiative De Fabriek in Eindhoven.
 In 1986 Meyer was assistant director of the International Sculpture Exhibition Sonsbeek 86 Arnhem.
 In 1987 he was appointed director of Arti et Amicitiae.
 In 1990 he moved to the Rotterdamse Kunststichting RKS (Arts Council Rotterdam).
 That year with Jan van Adrichem for Boymans and Ove Lucas for the CBK Rotterdam they curated the exhibition in the former Holland America Line head office, now Hotel New York, called Rotterdam Assorti.

 In 1993 Meyer for the RKS curated the exhibition Verwantschaften in the Rotterdam Kunsthal.
 In 1996 he coordinated for the RKS the first European Manifesta exhibition in Rotterdam.